microsoft/SEAL/README.md

 [GitHub.com/Microsoft/GSL](https://github.com/Microsoft/GSL).
 When installed with a package manager, CMake will likely detect the Microsoft GSL location automatically.
-Otherwise, if Microsoft GSL is cloned to `~/mylibs/GSL`, you need to provide CMake this location when building Microsoft SEAL as follows:
+Otherwise, if Microsoft GSL is cloned to `~/mylibs/GSL`, you need to provide CMake with this location when building Microsoft SEAL as follows:
 ````
 cd native/src
 cmake . -DMSGSL_ROOT=~/mylibs/GSL/include
 make
 ````
-Note that you may need to now give the same `-DMSGSL_ROOT=~/mylibs/GSL/include` hint to CMake when configuring your own applications linking with Microsoft SEAL.
+Note that you may need to give the same `-DMSGSL_ROOT=~/mylibs/GSL/include` hint to CMake when configuring your own applications linking with Microsoft SEAL.

 ### ZLIB

 ZLIB is a widely used compression library that implements the DEFLATE compression algorithm.
-If present, Microsoft SEAL can use ZLIB to automatically compress data that is serialized.
+Microsoft SEAL can use ZLIB (if present) to automatically compress data that is serialized.
 For example, in some cases `Ciphertext` objects consist of a large number of integers modulo specific prime numbers (`coeff_modulus` primes).
-When using the CKKS scheme these prime numbers can often be quite small (e.g., 30 bits), but the numbers will nevertheless be serialized as 64-bit integers.
-Thus, in this case more than half of the ciphertext data consists of zeros, which a compression library, such as ZLIB, can compress away.
-The BFV scheme benefits typically less from this technique, because the prime numbers used for the `coeff_modulus` encryption parameter tend to be larger so integers modulo these prime numbers fill more of each 64-bit word.
+When using the CKKS scheme, although these prime numbers can often be quite small (e.g., 30 bits), the numbers are nevertheless serialized as 64-bit integers.
+In this case, more than half of data in a ciphertext are zeros that can be compressed away with a compression library, such as ZLIB.
+The BFV scheme benefits typically less from this technique, because the prime numbers used for the `coeff_modulus` encryption parameter tend to be larger, and integers modulo these prime numbers fill more of each 64-bit word.
 The compression is not only applied to `Ciphertext` objects, but to every serializable Microsoft SEAL object.

 If ZLIB is detected by CMake, it will be automatically used for serialization (see `Serialization::compr_mode_default` in `native/src/seal/serialization.h`.
-Howeve, it is always possible to explicitly pass `compr_mode_type::none` to serialization methods to disable compression.
+However, it is always possible to explicitly pass `compr_mode_type::none` to serialization methods to disable compression.

 **WARNING: The compression rate for a `SecretKey` can (in theory at least) reveal information about the key.
-In most common applications of Microsoft SEAL the size of a `SecretKey` would not be deliberately revealed to untrusted parties, but if this is a concern we recommend saving the `SecretKey` in an uncompressed form by passing `compr_mode_type::none` to `SecretKey::save`.**
+In most common applications of Microsoft SEAL the size of a `SecretKey` would not be deliberately revealed to untrusted parties.
+But if this is a concern, we recommend saving the `SecretKey` in an uncompressed form by passing `compr_mode_type::none` to `SecretKey::save`.**

 #### ZLIB in Windows

-ZLIB is usually not found on a typical Windows system, but you can clone it from [GitHub.com/madler/zlib](https://github.com/madler/zlib) to some convenient directory, e.g., `native\zlib` in this example.
+ZLIB is usually not found on a typical Windows system.
+You can clone it from [GitHub.com/madler/zlib](https://github.com/madler/zlib) to some convenient directory, e.g., `native\zlib` in this example.
 To build ZLIB on Windows, open the *Developer Command Prompt for VS 2019*, go to your `SEAL` directory, and execute the